commodity-js/commodity/packages/docs/docs/guides/basic-usage.md

 ## Naming Conventions

-While not required, the Architype community follows these conventions:
+While not required, the Typearch community follows these conventions:

 -   `$$supplier` - Supplier definitions (double dollar sign)
 -   `$$` - 2nd argument received by a factory, which provided in-factory access to suppliers (optionals or assemblers)